These are the 3 things that companies get wrong about diversity

 Misconception: A diversity and inclusion personnel will fix everything

 Even if a company hires a diversity and inclusion officer, a company will make very little inroads if those at the top don’t consider it a priority.
 “How important D&I is to the company depends on how far they are to the CEO.
-If that person is 8 people down, nobody cares,” argues Bari A. Williams, Fast Company contributor and VP of Legal, Business, and Policy Affairs at startup advisory firm All Turtles.
-Bari Williams says that a company will often dedicate money to initiatives and organizations like Code2040, yet they make no efforts to track any sort of metric.
-Investing in fellowships for under-represented minorities, for example, won’t lead to progress if those participants aren’t getting full-time jobs afterwards, according to Suzanne Kennedy, director, office of the chairman and philanthropy at IAC.
+If that person is eight people down, nobody cares,” argued Bärí Williams, Fast Company contributor and VP of legal, business, and policy affairs at startup advisory firm All Turtles.
+She said that a company will often dedicate money to initiatives and organizations like Code2040, yet they make no efforts to track any sort of metric.
+Investing in fellowships for underrepresented minorities, for example, won’t lead to progress if those participants aren’t getting full-time jobs afterward, according to Suzanne Kennedy, director, office of the chairman and philanthropy at IAC.

-As a trained lawyer, Bari Williams says that a rule is only as good as its enforcement.
+As a trained lawyer, Bärí Williams said that a rule is only as good as its enforcement.
 It’s also important to examine a company’s diversity and inclusion practitioner closely.
 Are they active in their own communities?
 If they aren’t, then it’s unlikely that they will be able to engage, let alone issues related to those outside for their own communities.

 Misconception: Diversity is a zero-sum game

 Some people also hold the belief that diversity means that one person’s gain means someone else’s loss.
-Ryan Williams, co-founder and president of Jopwell, a career advancement platform for black, latinx, and native american professionals, says, “As long as people think lifting other groups is a detriment to themselves or the group to which they identify, we’re going to have issues.”
+Ryan Williams, cofounder and president of Jopwell, a career advancement platform for black, Latinx, and Native-American professionals, said, “As long as people think lifting other groups is a detriment to themselves or the group to which they identify, we’re going to have issues.”

 He goes on to reflect a conversation he recently had with an advertising executive.
-In advertising, he argues, the benefits of diversity is as clear cut as it can be.
+In advertising, he argued, the benefits of diversity is as clear cut as it can be.
 The more your team reflects the population that you want to market to, the more products you’re likely to sell.
-Yet those in the industry who advocate for greater representation continue to get push back.
-When people hear that their company needs to represent their customers, Ryan Williams says, they tend to think, “Well, what does that mean for me?”
-Diversity isn’t a zero-sum game, Ryan Williams asserts.
+Yet those in the industry who advocate for greater representation continue to get pushback.
+When people hear that their company needs to represent their customers, Ryan Williams said, they tend to think, “Well, what does that mean for me?”
+Diversity isn’t a zero-sum game, he asserted.
 “We can all win.”

 Misconception: Companies need to only focus on employees when it comes to diversity

-For many companies, diversity and inclusion efforts often stop at recruitment, but Bari Williams says that it’s important for companies to go further.
+For many companies, diversity and inclusion efforts often stop at recruitment, but Bärí Williams said that it’s important for companies to go further.
 “I don’t look at diversity as an employee thing.
 I look at it as a four-legged stool.
-You should look at employees, customers, suppliers and board members.”
-Bari Williams observes that many companies aren’t paying enough attention to suppliers and board members.
+You should look at employees, customers, suppliers, and board members.”
+She observed that many companies aren’t paying enough attention to suppliers and board members.
 Facebook’s first non-white board member, for example, was appointed just under two years ago.

-Ultimately, A. Williams believe that companies will only make true progress if they make diversity and inclusion a core business practice.
-She observes, “You don’t ever see diversity embedded in [company’s values and statements].”
-Companies need to do things like tie diversity goal to an individual’s contributions and performance at the company.
-It’s those kind of practices, Bari William argues, that make employees understand success at their company requires a lot more than just being good at their day jobs and going home.
+Ultimately, Bärí Williams believes that companies will only make true progress if they make diversity and inclusion a core business practice.
+She observed, “You don’t ever see diversity embedded in [a company’s values and statements].”
+Companies need to do things like tie diversity goals to an individual’s contributions and performance at the company.
+It’s those kinds of practices, she argued, that make employees understand that success at their company requires a lot more than just being good at their day jobs and going home.